nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User chooses to set the ingredient level for an ingredient.
 2. User enters the name of the ingredient and the amount he/she wants to set to.
-3. tCheck will set the ingredient level of this ingredient and displays a success message.
+3. tCheck will set the ingredient level of this ingredient and display a success message.

         Use case ends.